GatorEducator/gatorgradle/README.md

 fastfail: false
 # Specify an indentation level in spaces to be used in this file
 indent: 4
+# Should we collect user info from the environment variable?
+username-envvar: true
 # Specify a reference to checkout to in GatorGrader
 version: v0.2.0
 # Specify 'executables' that can be run as checks